-Using only first and last name to determine whether a particular item of information relates to a particular consumer — without it with other personally identifying information such as address, date of birth, or Social Security number — consumer reporting companies are not meeting accuracy thresholds, the bureau said.
+Using only first and last name to determine whether a particular item of information relates to a particular consumer — without matching it with other personally identifying information such as address, date of birth, or Social Security number — means consumer reporting companies are not meeting accuracy thresholds, the bureau said.

 Black, Hispanic and Asian consumers are particularly vulnerable to this phenomenon because of a lack of “surname diversity,” the agency said, and inaccurate information can negatively impact consumers as they apply for new employment or rental housing.

 The CFPB will be working with the Federal Trade Commission to ensure compliance with FCRA requirements.